 This helps you fit your studies around your life, gives flexibility to campus based students and creates opportunities to learn in a new way.

 This option is particularly useful if you are juggling study with work, family or other commitment.

-Note Not all courses or units are available through cloud (online) mode.
+Note Not all courses or units are available through online mode.
 Check course details for more information.